 I truly believe that you can make any dish into a proper feast!
 Whether thats a feast for one after work on a Tuesday, a casual feast for four on a Friday evening or a feast for 12 for a special occasion!

 I do get a bit excited about pie and often forget to serve anything with it!!!
 If you’re not an absolute pastry fiend like me, its also great served with some kind of potato and veg.
-I especially like to serve my Garlic Roasted Sweet Potatoes and Garlic Pea Puree.
+I especially like to serve my Roast Potatoes or Garlic Roasted Sweet Potatoes and Garlic Pea Puree.
 The sweetness of the sides pair great with the rich creaminess of the pie.
 A proper Feast!

 Don’t forget to head over to my Feast Collection pages to find all of my tips and tricks to help you host a fun and stress-free feast.
 Plus remember to check out my recipe index to create your own awesome Feast!